 Energy Efficient Home Design

 When it comes to energy efficient home design, we all want the same thing; a home that uses as little energy as possible while retaining as much heat as possible.
-Surely that’s a given and it doesn't even sound that difficult to achieve.

 The number of people involved in the construction or refurbishment of a home is immense and with each person comes the risk that your goal will get diluted slightly.

-So, as you can imagine, achieving an energy efficient home design at the concept/design stage is essential.
 Meaning there are a few things you’ll need to think about if you want to get it right and reduce the chances of issues cropping up during the project.

 Designing an Energy Efficient Home